erkpsingh24/software-developer-coding-challenge/README.md

  - [ ] python setup/initializedb.py
  - [ ] python setup/traderev.py

- #### Note: Currently the hibernate setup is set to create a new db at application startup - src/main/resources/application.properties:spring.jpa.hibernate.ddl-auto - create
+ #### Note: Currently the application is set to create a new db at application startup.
+To change-
+ 			src/main/resources/application.properties:spring.jpa.hibernate.ddl-auto - update(instead of create)

  Please update if you need to change it.